Fury weighs in heavier and says 'expect carnage'

 - Usyk to be ringside for Fury v Chisora

-Fury was at 18st 11lb for his last fight - a six-round stoppage win against Dillian Whyte at Wembley, but 9lb less than in his third bout with Deontay Wilder in October 2021.
+Fury was heavier than his last fight, when he was at 18st 11lb and gained a six-round stoppage win against Dillian Whyte at Wembley, but 9lb less than in his third bout with Deontay Wilder, his second victory against the American in October 2021.

 Meanwhile, Chisora was at his heaviest for five years - when he was 18st 9lb before he defeated Robert Filipovic in Liverpool.